 New England Building

 New England would become home to all of the multidisciplinary programs at Vassar until 2013.
-In 2013, Africana studies, along with other multidisciplinary programs, were moved to a temporary home in Old Laundry Building, where it remains today.
+In 2013, Africana Studies, along with other multidisciplinary programs, were moved to a temporary home in Old Laundry Building.
 New England was renovated for the Psychology and Cognitive Science departments as part of plans for a new science quad, completed in 2015.

-—Edward Pittman ’82, Associate Dean of the College and former ALANA Center Director
+—Edward Pittman ’82, Senior Associate Dean of the College and former ALANA Center Director